manRexx/Flash-Chat/README.md

-# flash_chat
+# Flash Chat

-A new Flutter application.
+A new Flutter application for personal messaging with authorization with email.

 ## Getting Started